ImaduddinQazi/Data-Steganography/README.md

 # Image Steganography Project
-1.Project Description:
+Project Description:
   This project is a Python-based Image Steganography application that allows users to embed and extract text from images using encryption.
 The application utilizes a graphical user interface (GUI) built with CustomTkinter.

 The project supports the following features: